Guide to Choosing the Right Hot Water Heater for Your Home

 The working principle of a traditional hot water heater

 Four main elements comprise a conventional water heater – the heating element, the tank, safety devices, and anode rod.
-The moment you turn your tap to “hot” setting, hot water stored inside the tank gets sent to the pipes for use.
+The moment you turn your tap to the “hot” setting, hot water stored inside the tank gets sent to the pipes for use.
 One of the challenges faced by people using a traditional water heater is the tendency to run out of hot water when all hot water stored inside the tank is exhausted.

 How do tankless water heaters work?

 In comparison with a traditional hot water heater, a tankless water heater has a heat exchanger for heating water flowing through the radiator.
-When you need hot water, the water heater activates the heating element and then the water is heated while travelling through the heat exchanger.
+When you need hot water, the water heater activates the heating element and then the water is heated while traveling through the heat exchanger.
 In contrast with a traditional water heater, you are not likely to run out of hot water because there is no storage tank which limits the capacity of hot water produced.

-It is easy enough to distinguish how the differences between each type of water heater factors into the individual needs of every home.
+It is easy enough to distinguish how the differences between each type of water heater factor into the individual needs of every home.
 While the working principle by itself is a primary consideration, other elements determine how to choose the right water heater for your home.
 As such, you also need to look into the type of heating source used and the efficiency of the heating system.

 Electric hot water heater vs. gas water heater

-Why high efficiency hot water heater needs consideration
+Why high-efficiency hot water heater needs consideration

 Homeowners should carefully study what it means when a hot water heater has “high-efficiency” labels.
 While some may only use it as a marketing strategy, there is still a legitimate need in our current society for consumer equipment that helps homeowners reduce their utility payments while also saving the environment.

-It is essential to understand that only residential grade water heaters are tested and assigned with Energy Factor rating by the US Department of Energy.
+It is essential to understand that only residential grade water heaters are tested and assigned with an Energy Factor rating by the US Department of Energy.
 That’s why you won’t see an energy star rating in commercial water heating equipment.
 Thermal efficiency percentage is the means of measuring the energy efficiency or energy rating of a consumer water heater.
 Further defined, thermal efficiency pertains to the amount of energy the water heater can extract from the fuel it uses.
 The law assigns 80% thermal efficiency requirement for all water heaters, but if above 90% or higher, the hot water heater passes the high-efficiency definition.

 - Increased safety.
 High-efficiency water heater systems reduce carbon monoxide production.
 There is also less possibility of back-drafting because the process itself is completely sealed off.